better-chao/perceptual_abilities_evaluation/configs/pading/README.md

-# perceptual_abilities_evaluation of PADing
+# Primitive Generation and Semantic-related Alignment for Universal Zero-Shot Segmentation
-This is the official code for the [PADing](https://openaccess.thecvf.com/content/CVPR2023/papers/He_Primitive_Generation_and_Semantic-Related_Alignment_for_Universal_Zero-Shot_Segmentation_CVPR_2023_paper.pdf) (CVPR 2023).
+Paper is this [URL](https://openaccess.thecvf.com/content/CVPR2023/papers/He_Primitive_Generation_and_Semantic-Related_Alignment_for_Universal_Zero-Shot_Segmentation_CVPR_2023_paper.pdf).The official code is the [PADing](https://github.com/heshuting555/PADing) (CVPR 2023).

 Primitive Generation and Semantic-related Alignment for Universal Zero-Shot Segmentation study universal zero-shot segmentation to achieve 1)panoptic, 2)instance, 3)and semantic segmentation for novel categories without any training samples.
 ## Abstract
-We study universal zero-shot segmentation in this work to achieve panoptic, instance, and semantic segmentation for novel categories without any training samples.
-Such zero-shot segmentation ability relies on inter-class relationships in semantic space to transfer the visual knowledge learned from seen categories to unseen ones.
-Thus, it is desired to well bridge semantic-visual spaces and apply the semantic relationships to visual feature learning.
-We introduce a generative model to synthesize features for unseen categories, which links semantic and visual spaces as well as address the issue of lack of unseen training data.
-Furthermore, to mitigate the domain gap between semantic and visual spaces, firstly, we enhance the vanilla generator with learned primitives, each of which contains fine-grained attributes related to categories, and synthesize unseen features by selectively assembling these primitives.
+To mitigate the domain gap between semantic and visual spaces, firstly, we enhance the vanilla generator with learned primitives, each of which contains fine-grained attributes related to categories, and synthesize unseen features by selectively assembling these primitives.
 Secondly, we propose to disentangle the visual feature into the semantic-related part and the semantic-unrelated part that contains useful visual classification clues but is less relevant to semantic representation.
 The inter-class relationships of semantic-related visual features are then required to be aligned with those in semantic space, thereby transferring semantic knowledge to visual feature learning.
-The proposed approach achieves impressively state-of-theart performance on zero-shot panoptic segmentation, instance segmentation, and semantic segmentation.Code will be released at https://github.com/heshuting555/PADing.
+The proposed approach achieves impressively state-of-theart performance on zero-shot panoptic segmentation, instance segmentation, and semantic segmentation.

 ![image](https://github.com/heshuting555/PADing/blob/main/imgs/framework.png)
 ## Installation